codeyab22/Party-Progressive-Budget/README.md

 # Motivation

-My motivation is to make a transaction and its buttons is working smoothly and.
-Another motivation is to make functionality and space for the code to be works
+My motivation is to make a transaction and its buttons is working smoothly and properly.
+Another motivation is to make functionality and space for the code to work.
+As a web developer, I want the website to run on its own.

 # Tables of Contents